oliviaisarobot/zerda-exam-html-css/README.md

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.

 >The section and the article are both semantic html elements.
 They both mark a standalone part of the whole content and they typically begin with a heading.
-The article is more often used for news articles, blog notes and such.
+The article is more often used for news articles, blog entries and such.
 The section can either define a larger or a smaller portion than the article, that usually depends on the type of the content.
 The article can contain a section and a section can contain an article, all that matters is that it is consistently used throughout the html.

 #### Your answer: [2p]